steveatkin/Subtitler/README.md

 node subtitler myVideo.mp4 xxxxxx-xxxxx
 ```

 Once `subtitler` finishes it will create a file named the same as the video filename except with the .srt extension.
+Additionally, an .mp3 file will be created that contains the extracted audio from the video file.
+It will be named the same as the video filename except that it will end in .mp3.

 ### Translating Subtitles
 When calling `translator` you need to specify both the BCP source language and the target language for the subtitle files.
 To use the `translator` you must first upload the content for translation.
 Once translation is completed you can then download it.
 You can check the status of your translation in the Globalization Pipeline service dashboard.
+By default `translator` will create a resource bundle with the same name as the video filename in the Globalization Pipeline service.

 Once `translator` has finished downloading your content it will create a file that has the same name as the source file with the target language code appended to the filename.

 This is the general syntax for using `translator`